 Apply yourself with this link.
 We can both get rewarded if you're approved! http://refer.amex.us/RUSSELNSmY?xl=cp15

 Opportunity arose from this card and the extension of free night certificates.
-Hilton's Amex Surpass ($95/year annual fee) and Hilton's Amex Aspire ($450/year annual fee).
-Each gives you one free weekend night per year.
+Hilton's Amex Surpass ($95/year annual fee) and Hilton's Amex Aspire ($450/year annual fee) each gives you one free weekend night per year.
 Due to the pandemic, Hilton not only extended the expiration dates on these for everyone, but they also are allowing the free nights to be ANY day of the week.
 This card also gives you a Hilton resort credit of $250 per year that can be used at any Hilton resort for any room charges.

 I piled up three of these certificates and when I was finally able to travel and put them to use, I searched for the most expensive Hilton resorts with availability.
 One property really stood out with paid rates over $1500/night and points rates at 120,000/night.
 That hotel is the Waldorf Astoria Pedregal in Cabo San Lucas, Mexico.